 - Pulmonary function tests for measuring decreased diffusion capacity (DLCO) to see if any restrictions exist

-- Lung radiology scans use X-ray or High-Resolution Chest CT scans (HRCT) to check for patterns of opacities in lung tissue caused by thickened and scarred lung tissues.
+- Lung radiology scans use X-ray or High-Resolution Chest CT (HRCT) to detect patterns of opacities in lung tissue caused by thickened, scarred lung tissue.

-- An arterial blood test can examine the lungs’ ability to move oxygen into the body’s tissues.
+- An arterial blood test can assess the lungs’ ability to deliver oxygen to the body’s tissues.

 - Lung biopsy involves taking a sample of lung tissue and studying it to identify scarring, thickening, or other signs of malignancy.
 Biopsies can include a transbronchial biopsy or the more invasive surgical lung biopsy.